 b.
 Figure 1 is incredibly helpful, yet, is not cited in the text.
 It would be helpful to liberally cite each panel as you work your way thru the constituent methods

-We now refer to Figure 1 liberally throughout the Methods, making sure to reference every panel of Figure 1 as we proceed with our description.
+We now refer to Figure 1 at appropriate points throughout the Methods, making sure to reference every panel of Figure 1 as we proceed with our description.

 “c Not clear whether co-activation is w/in or b/w studies.
 If between, why?”